Sanofi poaches AstraZeneca scientist as new research head

-LONDON French drugmaker Sanofi has poached one of AstraZeneca's top scientists to be its new research head in another high-profile departure for the British drugmaker.
+LONDON French drugmaker Sanofi (SASY.PA) has poached one of AstraZeneca's (AZN.L) top scientists to be its new research head in another high-profile departure for the British drugmaker.

 Sanofi said on Tuesday that Yong-Jun Liu had been appointed as head of research with effect from April 1, reporting to Elias Zerhouni, the group's president of global research and development.